ahwang16/ahwang16.github.io/_posts/research/2022-06-12-conference-checklist.md

 or looking for travel grants outside the department.
 Some universities offer general conference travel assistance you can apply for and some conferences offer free registration in exchange for volunteer work at the conference.
-Finding a roommate for the hotel or visiting a local grocery store instead of eating takeout can also help lighten the financial load.
+Finding a roommate for the hotel or visiting a local grocery store instead of eating out can also help lighten the financial load.

 Some expenses can be paid for directly by the department.
 In my particular case, I was able to have the department pay directly for flights and conference registration,